flutter/website/src/deployment/windows.md

 [`msstore package .`](https://learn.microsoft.com/windows/apps/publish/msstore-dev-cli/package-command)
 and
 [`msstore publish`](https://learn.microsoft.com/windows/apps/publish/msstore-dev-cli/publish-command)
-in a Github Action will package the application into an MSIX and upload it to a new submission on the dev center.
+in a GitHub Action packages the application into an MSIX and uploads it to a new submission on the dev center.

 An example Action yml file for continous deployment may be found [within a dedicated repository](https://github.com/yaakovschectman/SampleFlutterMSIXGithubAction/blob/main/dart.yml).